RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

-## Welcome to Rubi, the page for Rule-based Integration
+# Welcome to Rubi, the Rule-based Integrator

 Rubi is an extensive system of symbolic integration rules that can be systematically applied to determine the antiderivative of a wide variety of mathematical expressions.
 Organized as a decision tree based on the form of the integrand, the 6600+ rules Rubi uses can be viewed in human-readable form or downloaded in machine-readable form.

-## How Rubi Compares with Other Symbolic Integrators
+## Comparison with other symbolic integrators

 Rubi dramatically out-performs other symbolic integrators, including Maple and Mathematica, on a grueling integration test suite consisting of over 70 thousand integrands and their optimal antiderivatives.
 The result of integration produced by the various systems is divided into several classes as follows: